chef/chef-web-docs/content/resources/remote_file/_index.md

   - markdown: 'Displays the progress of the file download.
 Set to `true` to enable

       this feature.'
+- property: sensitive
+  ruby_type: true, false
+  required: false
+  default_value: 'false'
+  new_in: null
+  description_list:
+  - markdown: 'Ensure that sensitive resource data is not logged by Chef Infra

+      Client.'
 - property: verify
   ruby_type: String, Block
   required: false